Adroiti/docs-for-code-review-tools/RuboCop/Lint-FloatOutOfRange.md

 ## Description

-This cop identifies Float literals which are out of range.
+This rule identifies Float literals which are out of range.

-### Example
+## Examples

 ```ruby
 # bad